A large new house with expansive windows, emphasizing modern architecture and design.

 Pros And Cons Of Assumable Mortgages

-• May make homes easier to sell: Homes for sale with assumable mortgages have a significant marketing advantage.
-Buyers looking for a simplified home buying process and a potentially lower interest rate may find mortgages very attractive based on the potential for a lower interest rate.
+• Homes possibly being easier to sell: Buyers looking for a simplified home buying process and a reduced interest rate may find assumable mortgages very attractive based on the potential for a lower rate.

-• May save buyers money: Lower interest rates may save buyers thousands of dollars over the life of their loan.
-Plus, without the need for an appraisal, buyers have the option of pocketing a few hundred dollars upfront instead of paying additional fees.
+• The potential for buyers to save money: Lower interest rates may save buyers thousands of dollars over the life of their loan.
+Plus, without the need for an appraisal, buyers can save a few hundred dollars upfront.

-• Increases financial risk: The grass isn't always greener on the other side.
-Sellers often face additional risks involved with assumable mortgages, especially when letting buyers assume VA home loans.
-If a buyer takes over a freely assumable mortgage and transfers ownership to an undisclosed third party, sellers may still be responsible for covering any mortgage payments that the new owner misses.
-If sellers are unaware of the transaction, there’s an increased risk of default payments.
-This can be mitigated with a request for a release from the VA.
+• Increased financial risk: Sellers often face additional risks involved with assumable mortgages.
+For example, if a buyer takes over a freely assumable mortgage and transfers ownership to an undisclosed third party, sellers may be responsible for covering any mortgage payments that the new owner misses.

-• No opportunity to shop around: Buyers are limited to the original terms and conditions of the seller's lender, restricting the ability to search for more competitive rates or terms.
+• No opportunity to shop around: Buyers are limited to the original loan conditions set by the seller’s lender.
+As a result, the buyer’s ability to search for a more competitive mortgage rate and repayment term is limited.

 How To Qualify For An Assumable Mortgage Loan

-How Much It Costs To Assume A Mortgage
+How Much Does It Cost To Assume A Mortgage?

-The cost to assume a mortgage loan may vary depending on the investor in the mortgage as well as the policies of the lender approving the assumption.
-There are typically fees associated with the assumption that are either based on a percentage of the unpaid principal balance or a flat amount.
+The cost to assume a mortgage loan will vary with the investor in the mortgage as well as the policies of the lender approving the assumption.
+Fees typically associated with the assumption are based on either a percentage of the unpaid principal balance or a flat amount.
 Assumption fees may be limited by state law, so check the regulations in your area.

-Those assuming VA loans will have to pay the VA funding fee in most cases, which is 0.5% of the remaining mortgage balance for assumptions.
-You're exempt from paying the funding fee if one of the following applies:
+Those assuming VA loans will have to pay the VA funding fee in most cases.
+That fee is 0.5% of the remaining mortgage balance for assumptions.
+You’re exempt from paying the funding fee if:

 • You currently receive VA disability payments